Federal Work Study

 Please remember the following about employing Federal Work-Study students:

-- Students may not earn more than the specified award amount in the Financial Aid Online Services website.
+- Students may not earn more than the specified amount in the Financial Aid Online Services website.

 - Federal Work-Study supervisors must complete required Payroll paperwork with the hired student and enter them into WorkForce.

-- Work-Study earnings in excess of the specified award amount will be transferred to the employing department's account number.
+- Work-Study earnings in excess of the specified amount will be transferred to the employing department's account number.

 - Students cannot be employed in both a Federal Work-Study and a PACE position at the same time.
 Students cannot be employed in both a Federal Work-Study and an RA position at the same time.

 - Students are not required to be enrolled during the summer semester to be employed in a Federal Work-Study position.
-Students must be awarded Work-Study and enrolled in spring semester to work the first part of the summer semester.
-Students must be awarded Work-Study and enrolled in fall semester to work the second part of the summer semester.
-To determine a student's summer employment eligibility, email email@example.com.
+Students must be offered Work-Study and enrolled in spring semester to work the first part of the summer semester.
+Students must be offered Work-Study and enrolled in fall semester to work the second part of the summer semester.
+To determine a student's summer employment eligibility, email firstname.lastname@example.org.

 - Federal Work-Study jobs should not replace a university employee.
-Due to the volume of job requests and the limited number of Work-Study awarded students, there is no guarantee that all positions will be filled.
+Due to the volume of job requests and the limited number of Work-Study students, there is no guarantee that all positions will be filled.